davep/davep.github.com/_posts/2015-06-25-medium-login-on-android-and-ios.md

 I'm left trying to decide if I missed a step here, if this is clever, or if this is just plain creepy (and who's responsible for having made the connection).

+*Edit to add:* [Cara](https://twitter.com/caramev) from Medium was kind enough to notice my tweet pointing to this post and [let me know the how and why of the above](https://twitter.com/caramev/status/614098764450496512).
+Turns out it's what Rich suggested in the comments.